Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Another nifty feature offered by SpyFu for which there’s no direct Semrush equivalent is its ‘Google Ads Templates’ tool.
 This works with the downloadable Google Ads Editor and aims to give you ‘ready-to-import’ Adwords campaigns based on criteria you specify.

-SpyFu also wins in the PPC department when it comes to ad history — at time of writing, over 17 years of data is available to draw on (which compares positively with Semrush’s 12 or so years of history).
+SpyFu also wins in the PPC department when it comes to ad history — at time of writing, 18 years of data is available to draw on (which compares positively with Semrush’s 12 or so years of history).
 This ad history data informs the PPC keyword suggestions that SpyFu provides, and the keywords included in its ads templates.

 Semrush is no slouch in the PPC department, however, and provides some advertising research features that are not available in SpyFu.